 Position size is critical.
 Do not risk too much of your total capital.
 There is no such thing as a “sure thing”.
-Adding to a profitable position if there is a room before the take profit level is sensible.
+Adding to a profitable position if there is room before the take profit level is sensible.
 As is raising the stop loss on a winning trade.

 NEVER add to a losing trade and only take profit early if your confidence level falls.
 If needed, learn to use partial close of trades.

 There is nothing wrong with closing a position and starting again.
 More factors come to light.
 Of course, trade tenor is a determinant in many money management decisions.
 Proper Cash Flow and Accounting cycle help a lot in this regards.

 There is nothing new in heaven or on earth.
 If you have a strategy, test it out.
 Use historical data.
 MT4 can give you what you need in this regard.

 Use your demo account.
 It will save money in the long run.
 Use live and demo in conjunction.
 One with a small deposit which we can afford to lose.